Simplify your product design — borrow familiar patterns

 For another industry example of how familiar patterns make hard things feel easy, think about all the new genAI chat bots.
 This is wildly complicated frontier technology.
 How is it possible that hundreds of millions of consumers could pick it up overnight?

 Because even though these AI systems are built on complex foundations, they borrow a messaging interface that we’ve all been using for decades.
 That familiar interface means that everyone can use this amazing tech without needing to learn anything new.
+The content is exciting, novel, and complex — but the interaction pattern is familiar.

 One shortcut I always think of when designing a new product is: what other apps or physical products are my users likely to be using?
 Are there any patterns I can borrow from those to make a new product automatically intuitive?
 If a user normally swipes right to dismiss notifications, can swiping right dismiss new alerts inside my product instead of making the user find an “x” to tap on?
 Making these small gestures familiar can add up to making a whole product feel more simple and intuitive, instead of like yet another new thing to learn.